iopsystems/to_js/README.md

 }
 ```

-This function can be used to define an `H2` class and use it:
+This function can be used to define `H2` and use it:

 ```js
 const H2 = createClass(rs, "h2", { names: ["encode", "decode"] })